openSUSE/news-o-o/_posts/2008-06-17-sneak-peeks-at-opensuse-110-kde-with-stephan-binner.markdown

 **openSUSE News**: KDE 4.0.4 is the default KDE desktop in openSUSE.
 What made you decide to make it the default, instead of the more stable KDE 3.5.9?

-**Stephan Binner**: There is no default desktop on openSUSE: during installation from DVD you are [asked to make a choice](http://en.opensuse.org/Image:OS11.0-inst-6.jpg) â€” without default.
+**Stephan Binner**: There is no default desktop on openSUSE: during installation from DVD you are [asked to make a choice](http://en.opensuse.org/Image:OS11.0-inst-6.jpg) — without default.
 If you use one of the installable live CDs you make the choice before the download of course.

 Admitted, there exists no official live CD with KDE 3.5 (maybe someone from the community will create it?) because of resource constraints, and because we want to push people to try our KDE 4.0 based desktop.
 Also we want and need user feedback for the actively developed KDE series.